Degrees of freedom (mechanics): Systems of bodies

 A system with several bodies would have a combined DOF that is the sum of the DOFs of the bodies, less the internal constraints they may have on relative motion.
 A mechanism or linkage containing a number of connected rigid bodies may have more than the degrees of freedom for a single rigid body.
 Here the term degrees of freedom is used to describe the number of parameters needed to specify the spatial pose of a linkage.
 It is also defined in context of the configuration space, task space and workspace of a robot.

 A specific type of linkage is the open kinematic chain, where a set of rigid links are connected at joints; a joint may provide one DOF (hinge/sliding), or two (cylindrical).
 Such chains occur commonly in robotics, biomechanics, and for satellites and other space structures.
-A human arm is considered to have seven DOFs.
-A shoulder gives pitch, yaw, and roll, an elbow allows for pitch, and a wrist allows for pitch, yaw and roll.
-Only 3 of those movements would be necessary to move the hand to any point in space, but people would lack the ability to grasp things from different angles or directions.
-A robot (or object) that has mechanisms to control all 6 physical DOF is said to be holonomic.
-An object with fewer controllable DOFs than total DOFs is said to be non-holonomic, and an object with more controllable DOFs than total DOFs (such as the human arm) is said to be redundant.
-Although keep in mind that it is not redundant in the human arm because the two DOFs; wrist and shoulder, that represent the same movement; roll, supply each other since they can't do a full 360.

-The degree of freedom are like different movements that can be made.
+A human arm is considered to have seven DOFs, composing the conventional shoulder-elbow-wrist (SEW) angle.
+Both the shoulder and wrist have three rotation axes (mimicking yaw, pitch, and roll), while an elbow has one axis.
+DOFs that achieve the same end-effector position are said to be redundant.
+The SEW angle contains the redundancy of shoulder and wrist rotation, but this can be beneficial to help the elbow avoid obstacles.
+A system with mechanisms to control all of its DOFs is said to be holonomic, while a system that lacks some controls is said to be non-holonomic.

 In mobile robotics, a car-like robot can reach any position and orientation in 2-D space, so it needs 3 DOFs to describe its pose, but at any point, you can move it only by a forward motion and a steering angle.
 So it has two control DOFs and three representational DOFs; i.e. it is non-holonomic.
 A fixed-wing aircraft, with 3–4 control DOFs (forward motion, roll, pitch, and to a limited extent, yaw) in a 3-D space, is also non-holonomic, as it cannot move directly up/down or left/right.

 A summary of formulas and methods for computing the degrees-of-freedom in mechanical systems has been given by Pennestri, Cavacece, and Vita.
+To ensure that a mechanical device's degrees of freedom neither underconstrain nor overconstrain it, its design can be managed using the exact constraint method.